 Address: 1020 S Morris Ave, Bloomington, IL 61701

 The Miller Park Zoo in Bloomington is a great place to take the whole family for a day out.
 Founded in 1891, the zoo has over 300 animals in its care.

-If you’re looking to spend the day with family, while having fun as an adult or a kid, then the Miller Park Zoo is the perfect place to go.
-You can even see the zoo staff feed the resident animals throughout the day to add to the fun.
+If you want to spend the day with family while having fun as an adult or a kid, then the Miller Park Zoo is the perfect place.
+You can even see the zoo staff feed the resident animals daily to add to the fun.

 This zoo is hailed for its dedication to education and conservation, so you can know that you’re supporting a good cause while simultaneously having a good time.
 Are you looking for an all-day adventure?
 Look no further!

 Address: 517 N Main St, Bloomington, IL 61701

 Outside of the museums, history buffs will love downtown Bloomington — particularly the White Place Historic District.

 Wandering the historic streets of this city will give you the rush of being somewhere of significance, especially from beside the beautiful Old Courthouse building.
 You can even spend the day perusing the historic houses along White Place, North Clinton Boulevard, or Fell Avenue.